GappleBee/Hackathon/backend/README.md

 # How to create the database

-The database isn't created for you when you boot up the server for the first time but is still essential for basically everything this API does.
+The database isn't created for you when you boot up the server for the first time but is still essential for basically everything this API does

 If you are on Windows, install Python then go into the same directory as the manage.py file and run the following commands in order:

 `python manage.py makemigrations`